cedadev/jasmin-help-hugo-hinode/content/docs/software-on-jasmin/python-virtual-environments.md

 This is recommended for reproducible environments and sharing with collaborators.

 {{<alert alert-type="warning">}}
-**It is not reccomended to install packages from inside python code.** While it's technically possible to run pip from within a notebook cell or python code, this often causes issues.
+**It is not recommended to install packages from inside python code.** While it's technically possible to run pip from within a notebook cell or python code, this often causes issues.
 Always install packages from a terminal with the virtual environment activated.
 {{</alert>}}